 Ruth's Chris sweet potato casserole with a serving spoon in it.

 If you’re reading this, you’re probably a fan of Ruth’s Chris Steak House.
 Don’t get me wrong, I love the steak and all, but I really go there for the amazing side dishes.
 From mushrooms to creamed spinach to loaded potatoes, I love them all.
-My favorite of the bunch is the Ruth’s Chris sweet potato casserole, and I actually think my version is better than the restaurant version.
+My favorite of the bunch is the Ruth’s Chris sweet potato casserole.
+I actually think my version is better than the restaurant version.

-How do you make Ruth’s Chris Sweet Potato casserole?
+Ruth’s Chris Sweet Potato Casserole Ingredients

 Sweet potatoes, sugar and butter in a bowl.